wahern/autoguess/README.md

 ## Introduction

 This project maintains a config.h-like header that implements feature detection solely via the preprocessor.
-It targets recent versions of AIX, FreeBSD, Linux/glibc, Linux/musl, NetBSD, macOS, OpenBSD, and Solaris; and recent versions of GCC, clang, and Oracle Developer Studio.
+It targets recent versions of DragonFly BSD, FreeBSD, Linux/glibc, Linux/musl, NetBSD, macOS, OpenBSD, and Solaris; and recent versions of GCC, clang, and Oracle Developer Studio.
+(AIX support is frozen at 7.1 and not presently updated since the loss of Polar Home's AIX environment.)
 The source should compile on other platforms and compilers, though with a greater chance of feature false negatives and false positives.

 ## Usage